Oregon senator predicts court battle over pipeline proposal

 Supporters of the project, which would permit shipment of natural gas from the United States and Canada to Asia, said it would create local jobs.
 Opponents say it would ruin habitat and that the increased use of a fossil fuel would contribute to global warming.

-Mike Washburn, whose property near Coos Bay lies on the path of the proposed pipeline, said he hopes Gov. Kate Brown, a Democrat, will intercede.
+Mike Washburn, whose property near Coos Bay lies on the path of the proposed pipeline, said he hopes Brown, the Democratic governor, will intercede.

 “I hope the governor will protect Oregon’s authority to stop Jordan Cove even if the federal government decides to try to change the rules,” Washburn told fellow demonstrators, who held signs depicting salmon, which environmentalists say are among fish species that would be hurt by the project.